 Majority struggle alone

 An estimated 2 million people, or about 1 percent of the United States population, are pathological gamblers, according to the National Council on Problem Gambling.
-An extra 4 to 6 million people, or about 2 to 3 percent of the population, fit the requirements for problem gamblers those whose gambling practices cause issues in their daily lives (for example people who neglect their work to put in practice some betting tips to win money).
+An extra 4 to 6 million people, or about 2 to 3 percent of the population, fit the requirements for problem gamblers those whose gambling practices cause issues in their daily lives (for example people who neglect their work to gamble).

 The American Psychiatric Association estimates less than 10 percent of problem gamblers seek treatment.